paraskeuos/devops-internship-task1/task5/notes.md

 <sonar.coverage.xmlReportPaths>target/site/jacoco/jacoco.xml</sonar.coverage.xmlReportPaths>
 ```

-Of special not is the last entry which tells SonarQube where to find the coverage report.
+Of special note is the last entry which tells SonarQube where to find the coverage report.